A research shelf, not just a content archive.

-Tutorials, talks, newsletter issues, and tool guides for economists who want to use AI on real research workflows.
+Guides, tutorials, talks, papers, tools, and outside sources curated for economists who want AI to help with real research workflows.

 All resources